Air Greenland: Codeshare and interline agreements

+A more comprehensive codeshare agreement with Icelandair will be introduced from summer 2025.

 Settlement flights

 Air Greenland operates helicopter flights to most settlements in Greenland ("settlement flights") on contract with the government of Greenland, with the destination network subsidized and coordinated by the Ministry of Housing, Infrastructure and Transport.
 Settlement flights are not featured in the company's timetable, although they can be pre-booked.

 Departure times for these flights as specified during booking are by definition approximate, with the settlement service optimised on the fly depending on local demand for a given day.
 Settlement flights in the Disko Bay region are unique in that they are operated only during winter and spring.
 During summer and autumn, transport between settlements is only by sea, with services operated by Diskoline, a government-contracted ferry service based in Ilulissat.

 Fleet

-As of December 2022, the Air Greenland fleet includes the following active aircraft:
+As of December 2024, the Air Greenland fleet includes the following active aircraft:

 Fixed-wing fleet

-The De Havilland Canada DHC-8 is the airline's primary aircraft, operating on all domestic airport-to-airport routes.
-In 2010, the airline acquired its first Dash 8 aircraft.
+The airline's flagship aircraft is their sole Airbus A330-800, delivered new in 2022.
+The De Havilland Canada DHC-8-200 is the airline's primary aircraft, operating on all domestic airport-to-airport routes.
+Most of Air Greenland's Dash 8 turboprops are based at Nuuk.
+Air Greenland also leases capacity from charter airline Jettime for seasonal routes.